 This makes you come across as a rebel, and they might get defensive.
 Instead, show it.
 Show that you really don’t care if they don’t like your decisions.
 Be absolutely unbothered about what they make of it.

 3. Distance yourself, emotionally

-You should limit your interactions and the time you spend with toxic family members.
-Decide what topics you’re willing and not willing to talk about with them, if you decide to talk at all.
+You should limit your interactions and time with toxic family members.
+Decide what topics you’re willing and not willing to talk about with them if you decide to talk at all.

 Try not to get pulled into their controlling behaviors.
 When you distance yourself from their toxic behavior, they realize it’s not working.
 They get a sense of your boundaries.
 Only reward pleasant behavior (if they show any) with your attention and engagement.